flutter/website/src/catalog/samples/PopupMenuButton_index.md

    </a>
     <div class="col-md-9">
       <p>
-        A typcial AppBar with a title, actions, and an overflow dropdown menu.
+        A typical AppBar with a title, actions, and an overflow dropdown menu.
       </p>
       <p>
         This app features the following classes: AppBar, IconButton, PopupMenuButton, Scaffold.